CS-340-nilsstreedain/projectStep6/README.md

 ### Deliverable 3: Data Manipulation Queries (DML.sql) - Updated Version
 Your DML.sql file should be updated to reflect any changes in your design since your last submission.

-### Deliverable 4: URL to your index.html page - Updated to Work with CRUD Functionalities
+### Deliverable 4: URL to your index.html page - Updated to Work with NEW CRUD Functionalities
 You should submit a URL of an index page containing links to those pages which implement the CRUD step in your website.

-At this point, we only expect pages for which you have implemented the CRUD functionalities to work.
-For example, if you implemented the CRUD functionalities over a composite entity table, then only the pages associated with those functionalities over that table need to work.
-- Your server-side code should use your DML queries outlined in DML.sql to implement the CRUD steps.
-- The READ step displays (using SELECT) data from the database table.
-If you implement a dynamic drop down or a search criterion these also use SELECT queries to run on your database.
-- The CREATE step accepts input from the static HTML pages and allow users to add new records to the entity using INSERT (not to be confused with CREATE TABLE).
-- The UPDATE step is used to modify existing data, using an UPDATE query.
-Note that it's really not acceptable to have the user enter IDs for foreign keys, since that could lead to wrong IDs being entered.
-You may implement a drop-down menu or something similar but should not have the user enter the ID manually.
-- The DELETE step is used to remove a record, typically using a DELETE and a primary key.

-You should include this URL in your PDF on the first page.
+We expect most of your functionality to work at this step.
+Review the [CS340 Project Guide](https://canvas.oregonstate.edu/courses/1914742/pages/cs340-project-guide) if you are unsure what these should.

-### Deliverable 5: Front-End and Back-End Code
+### Deliverable 5: Front-End and Back-End Code - Updated Versions
 Include the front-end (HTML, etc,.) and back-end (server-side) code for your project.
 Do not include folders of common libraries as this will make the zip file very large.
 Your code should be organized in a sensible way.
 Furthermore, the naming-convention of files/folders should make the organization self-documenting.
 Your code should also use meaningful variable names and include brief comments to explain logic.
 Any code that is not original should have a citation to clearly credit the source.

 ## Frequently Asked Questions: